408th Armament Systems Group: World War II

 The group was activated in April 1943 as the 408th Bombardment Group at Key Field, Mississippi, with the 636th, 637th, 638th, and 639th Bombardment Squadrons assigned.
 In August, as were other Army Air Forces (AAF) single engine bomber units, it was redesignated as the 408th Fighter-Bomber Group and its squadrons were renumbered as the 518th, 519th, and 520th Fighter-Bomber Squadrons.
+(Note: Because AAF fighter groups usually had three, rather than four squadrons, the 639th was disbanded, not redesignated.)
 The group did not receive aircraft to begin training until October.
 It served as an operational training unit, providing cadres to "satellite groups" and a replacement training unit, training individual pilots.
 In February 1944, the 455th Fighter-Bomber Squadron was assigned, although it was detached from the group for most of its assignment.
 The 455th also participated occasionally in demonstrations and maneuvers.

 However, the Army Air Forces (AAF) was finding that standard military units, based on relatively inflexible tables of organization, were proving less well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
 Accordingly, the group was disbanded in 1944 as the AAF converted to the AAF Base Unit system and replaced by the 267th AAF Base Unit (Combat Crew Training Station, Fighter) in a reorganization of the AAF in which all units not programmed for deployment overseas were replaced by AAF Base Units to free up manpower for assignment overseas.